SiriDB/siridb-server/help/help_functions.md

 ===================
 SiriDB supports multiple build-in aggregation and filter functions.
 Using these functions can be useful to reduce network traffic.
 Note that multiple functions can be combined using the arrow `=>` sign. (see `help select` for more information on how to use and combine functions)

+Most aggregation function accept an optional `ts` argument.
+When not providing the `ts` argument, SiriDB will usually return the last timestamp in the result.
+One exception is the `first()` function which will return the first timestamp instead.

+For example:

+    # Select the last time-stamp and the average over all values.
+    select mean() from `my_series`

+    # Select the first time-stamp and first value:
+    select first() from `my_series`

 List of supported aggregation and filter functions:

 limit